TomerTTB/Atera/README.md

 Navigation: Creating test scripts to navigate through different pages or sections of the application.
 Assertion: Writing assertions to verify statuses.

+**GitHub Actions**
+The project holds a yml file and supports remote running using GitHub Actions.
+A customer with no dev environment can run the tests.

 **Project Installation (JS/TS):**
 To install the necessary dependencies, run the following commands:
 Node.js: